 Now that you have a great list of terms that describe the type of fitness business you’re operating, it’s time to take the next step and develop a list of terms for the types of classes/fitness programs you offer.
-If you’re an affiliate box, do you offer Olympic weightlifting classes or sessions without the barbell?
-If you’re a martial arts studio, what types of martial arts classes do you offer?
+If you’re an affiliate gym, do you offer Olympic weightlifting classes or sessions without the barbell?
+If you’re a martial arts school, what types of martial arts classes do you offer?
 Do you have additional offerings such as self-defense classes?
 If you’re a small gym, do you offer group workout classes and boot camps?
 Think of every type of class/session/seminar/program you offer, write down these keywords, and follow the steps listed above to compile more terms to add to your keyword list.

 After compiling a list of terms focused on your fitness business and its offerings, run through each page of your site to find additional keywords that might be worth including in your list.
 For example, are there well-known coaches or instructors that work at your gym?
 If so, there might be a strong search volume for their names, which you should then include in your keyword list.